zc/s3staticsync/README.rst

 0.8.0 (2013-10-??)
 ==================

 Added support for using a local index file to avoid lengthy bucket scans.

+Added lock-file support to avoid simultaneous syncs.

 0.7.0 (2013-09-30)
 ==================